Police of the Czech Republic: Watercraft

 2 motorboats Marine 15Y on the Elbe river in Ústí nad Labem Region, since 2006.
 Since 2016, a new cabin boat was delivered.

-At Slapy Reservoir in the Vltava river, the 15 years old police boat was replace in 2015 with 2 new boats.
+At Slapy Reservoir in the Vltava river, the 15 years old police boat was replaced in 2015 with 2 new boats.
 In 2015, 16 new police boats (6× cabin boats Tinnsilver 870-Cabin and 10× low-draft boats Alunautic LC 7,50) were delivered, 5 of them to Central Bohemian Region (3 cabin boats and 2 low-draft boats).
 Other of the police boats were delivered to Orlík Reservoir on the Vltava, to Elbe in Nymburk, and other to South Bohemian Region, Hradec Králové Region and Pardubice Region.
 River departments of police are in Slapy Reservoir and Prague on the Vltava and in Ústí nad Labem and Nymburk on the Elbe, other boats are used by local police departments on Lipno Reservoir, Orlík Reservoir, Nové Mlýny Reservoir and others.

 The Prague river department of the police had in 2004 two cabin boats MB 075 produced in GDR, and planned to replace their Russian ZiL engines with Volvo Penta engines.
 Other watercraft was 5-meter ship Mayer with a Volvo Penta engine, 6-meter SeeStar Patrol boat with Volvo Penta engine, 4-meter Ryds 500 GTS boat, two rubber boats: 5-meter Bombard with Mercury 25 engine and 4-meter Quick Silver with Johnson 10 engine.
 In Prague, also the Municipal Police has their watercraft.